 Freeze Watch from FRI 1:00 AM CDT until FRI 7:00 AM CDT

-Freeze Watch from FRI 1:00 AM CDT until FRI 7:00 AM CDTNew

 Issued by National Weather Service – Minneapolis, MN